citelao/cse132-site/_assignments/02-colorizer.md

 #### Writing out

-You built your first circuit in studio this week, wiring up an LED to one of your Arduino's many pins.
+In studio, we used pin 13 as a digital output.
 When you turned that pin on, or digitalWrote `HIGH` to it, the Arduino output $5V$ to that pin.
 When you turned it off, the Arduino output $0V$.

 Your Arduino can *only* output one of those two values.
 This might be sad news if you wanted to light up your RGB LED at anything other than full brightness, but for one thing: **Pulse-Width Modulation** (**PWM** for short).
 Because the human eye is much, much slower than your Arduino, if you turn an LED off and on very, very rapidly (on the order of 100 times per second), you will perceive that LED as being dimmer than full brightness[^movies].
 [The Arduino reference on PWM](https://www.arduino.cc/en/Tutorial/PWM) explains how to do this in more detail.